draftpost0/draftpost0.github.io/index.md

 - 'multi-author' flash fiction anthology about 20xx life and the working for exposure racket. marks the beginning (only the beginning) of experimentation with the written form. visual experimentation hadn't occurred to me yet, or at least it wasn't in the brief, so it looks fairly standard. the voices are all fairly similar, i suppose, but i'd say writing a specific generation is the point.
 <br>
 <br>
-not all that into prose right now but getting rejected by the pie-in-the-sky magazines i like tends to give me a sense of purpose. so more soon, i suppose.
+not all that into prose right now but getting rejected by the pie-in-the-sky magazines i like tends to give my life wretched purpose. so more soon, i suppose.
 <br>
 <br>
 <br>